What is Dall-E and what it’ll do for Microsoft 365 customers

 The Dall-E is an open-source that’s been going, in various forms for the last four years but only recently gone fully public.
 Microsoft has been a contributor to the project, which explains why they’ve quickly integrated the system into their own cloud services.

-The upcoming Microsoft Designer will include Dall-E tech (called “Generate Image”) and so will Bing’s Image Creator.
+Microsoft Designer includes Dall-E tech (called “Generate Image”) and Bing’s Image Creator.
+Word 365 is also getting ‘text to image’ as part of Word Designer.

 It has a huge library of images with descriptions plus a lot of “AI” voodoo to produce pictures.
 There’s been a lot of focus on the fun or strange Dall-E results but, as it becomes more widely available it’ll be used for more sensible and practical purposes.